pstringe/Research-Development-and-Applications/Fundamental Metaphysics/Process Calculus/Definitions, Axioms, Propositions/Def-4.0-Observable_Process.md

 name: Obervable
 tags: metaphysics
 ---
-Def : 4.0 : **Observable Process** : A process where the representation of the input involves the representation of the model.
+Def : 4.0 : **Observable Process** : A process where the representation of the input involves the representation of the process.